Interpolation in Linear Logic and Related Systems: Linear logic and algebraic logic

-When $\vdash$ is a logic over a language that includes an implication connective $\to$, we say that $\vdash$ has the \emph{Craig interpolation property} if whenever $\vdash \varphi\to \psi$, there exists a formula $\delta$ such that $\vdash\varphi\to\delta$, $\vdash\delta\to\psi$, and the variables appearing in $\delta$ are among those appearing in both of $\varphi$ and $\psi$.
+When $\vdash$ is a logic over a language that includes an implication connective $\to$, we say that $\vdash$ has the \emph{Craig interpolation property} (or \prp{CIP}) if whenever $\vdash \varphi\to \psi$, there exists a formula $\delta$ such that $\vdash\varphi\to\delta$, $\vdash\delta\to\psi$, and the variables appearing in $\delta$ are among those appearing in both of $\varphi$ and $\psi$.
 In this event, we call $\delta$ a \emph{Craig interpolant}.
-It is shown in \cite{Galatos2006} that if $\vdash$ is a substructural logic with exchange and $\vdash$ has the Craig interpolation property, then it has the deductive interpolation property as well.
+It is shown in \cite{Galatos2006} that if $\vdash$ is a substructural logic with exchange and $\vdash$ has the \prp{CIP}, then it has the \prp{DIP} as well.
 The converse is not true in general.
 Intuitively, interpolants provide an explanation why a particular inference holds; see \cite{HH99}.

-\begin{remark} For the logics $\cll$, $\cmall$, $\cfle$, and $\crle$ the Craig interpolation property can be proved syntactically using a suitable cut-free Gentzen-style sequent calculus; see \cite{ono:logi85,Roorda1994}.
-In particular, this implies that the logics have the deductive interpolation property. \end{remark}
+\begin{remark} For the logics $\cll$, $\cmall$, $\cfle$, and $\crle$ the Craig interpolation property can be proved syntactically using a suitable cut-free Gentzen-style sequent calculus; see \cite{GJKO07,Roorda1994}.
+In particular, this implies that these logics the \prp{DIP}. \end{remark}